AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

-Stars, sun changing colours.
+Stars, death star, explosion changing colours.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

-Main function, stars.
+Main function, stars, circle, ship files.

 ## Use of External Libraries